Must be repaid

 Please note: Because IU South Bend participates in the Direct Loan program; we do NOT process Subsidized, Unsubsidized Stafford Loans or PLUS Loans through private lenders.

 Federal Parent Loans for Undergraduate Student (PLUS): The PLUS program provides an opportunity for parents of dependent undergraduate students to borrow through the Direct Loan program.
 The maximum interest rate for a PLUS loan is 7.9 percent and repayment begins within 60 days of disbursement of the loan.
-Click here for a printable application for a Parent PLUS loan (paper applications will only be accepted for Summer 2013 requests).

-Beginning with the Fall 2013 term, Parent PLUS loan applications may only be submitted electronically.
+Parent PLUS loan applications may only be submitted electronically.
 Parents will need to complete the form at StudentLoans.gov by using the SIGN IN button and following these additional steps.

 - Request a Direct PLUS Loan,